stargatedaw/stargate/docs/troubleshooting/macos_install.md

 Don’t use Launchpad to do this.
 Launchpad doesn’t allow you to access the shortcut menu.

-Control-click the app icon, then choose Open from the shortcut menu.
+Control-click (or 2-finger/right-click) the app icon, then choose Open from the context menu.

 Click Open.